Turner Syndrome (45 X Syndrome)

 If a girl is suspected of having Turner Syndrome, either because of testing done before she was born or because she has physical features that suggest this diagnosis, a chromosome test using a blood sample should be done to confirm the diagnosis.

-Girls with Turner Syndrome have about a 50% chance of having specific congenital cardiovascular conditions (features of the heart and circulatory system that are present at birth and affect how well the heart and the rest of the circulatory system pump blood around the body).
+Girls with Turner Syndrome have about a 50% chance of having specific congenital heart conditions (features of the heart and circulatory system that are present at birth and affect how well the heart and the rest of the circulatory system pump blood around the body).
 The most common congenital heart conditions in girls with Turner syndrome include

 - coarctation of the aorta (a narrowing of the large artery that leads out of the heart and carries blood to the rest of the body);